-The Group has applied the exemptions relating to short-term leases and leases of low-value assets, as described at Note 1(s)
+The Group has applied the exemptions relating to short-term leases and leases of low-value assets, as described at Note 1(s).

-As at 30 June 2021, the Group is not committed to any short-term leases and \$33,846 to low-value assets.
+As at 30 June 2022, the Group is committed to 2 short-term leases and to 1 low-value asset.